pleabargain/ollama-decision-tree-builder/README.md

 - Basic expert selection and conversation with `ollama_expert.py`
 - Predefined decision tree navigation with `decision_tree_expert.py`
 - Fully customizable decision trees with `custom_decision_tree.py`
+- **NEW: JSON-based decision tree conversations** with `decision_tree_conversation.py`
 - Conversation history saved as JSON files
 - Support for different Ollama models based on expert type
+- Save and exit functionality at any point in the conversation
+- Multiple choice questions with free-text response options

 ## Requirements